andreashandel/IDEMAbook/docs/index.md

 ##Contact transmission
 The most straightforward way of transmission is through direct contact between infected and uninfected hosts.
 A prime class of pathogens that follow this route are sexually transmitted infections (STI).
 For STIs, the pathogen goes directly from one host to the other.
 Another pathogen for which direct contact is an important (but not the only) route of transmission is Ebola.

 A particular group of contact transmission is vertical transmission between mother and child.
 This type of transmission is important for diseases such as HIV or Ebola.
-Since a model system for vertical transmission will, at the minimum, require stratification by age, it will not be discussed further here.
-After reading the [_Host Heterogeneity_ chapter](), it should be clear how such a scenario could be modeled.
+To describe vertical transmission, one needs to account for at least two different types of hosts, namely mothers and children.
+We will consider different types of hosts and how they can be represented in models in chapter \@ref(heterogeneity).

 ##Airborne transmission
 Some pathogens are _essentially direct_ with only a very short time spent outside the host.
 Many respiratory infections fall in this category.
 Those pathogens are often expelled as small air drops by the host (through breathing, sneezing or coughing) and then are quickly inhaled by an uninfected host, thus potentially causing a new infection.
 Similarly, a pathogen might for a brief time be deposited on a surface  (e.g., a bathroom faucet).
 Such a potentially infected surface is often called a fomite.
 If the pathogen is picked up fairly quickly by an uninfected host and thus completes the transmission process, it is sometimes also reasonable to consider this an essentially direct transmission process.